Temporal Upsampling of Depth Maps Using a Hybrid Camera: Introduction

-Motivated by the existing hybrid cameras for super-resolution of depth maps and the available high-rate but low-cost video cameras like GoPro cameras (with 240 FPS), we propose a hybrid camera to achieve temporal upsampling of depth frames (Fig.~\ref{fig:overview}).
-Our hybrid camera consists of a low-rate depth sensor camera and a synchronized high-rate video camera.
-The key challenge is how to effectively extract the fast motion information captured by a high-rate video camera and then use it to guide the interpolation of depth frames.
-A straightforward solution is to first compute 2D optical flow~\cite{sun2015cvpr} between consecutive images captured by the high-rate camera and then employ the resulting motion flow to estimate intermediate frames between a pair of original depth frames.
+Motivated by the existing hybrid cameras for obtaining the spatial super-resolution of depth maps and the available high-frame-rate, low-cost video cameras, such as GoPro (with 240 FPS), we propose a hybrid camera to achieve temporal upsampling of depth maps (Fig.~\ref{fig:overview}).
+Our hybrid camera consists of a low-frame-rate depth camera and a synchronized high-frame-rate video camera.
+The key challenge is to effectively extract fast motion information from color images using a high-frame-rate video camera and then use it to guide the interpolation of depth maps.
+A straightforward solution is to first compute the 2D optical flow~\cite{sun2015cvpr} between consecutive images using the high-frame-rate camera and then employ the resulting motion flow to estimate intermediate depth maps between a pair of original depth maps.
 However, this simple solution works well only for translational motions.

 Another possible solution is based on scene flow~\cite{Vedula1999}.
-However, the traditional scene flow estimation methods require color and depth images acquired at roughly the same rate, and thus cannot be directly used for temporal upsampling.
-To address this problem we formulate an optimization to estimate the scene flow and intermediate depth frames jointly: the estimated scene flow to guide the generation of intermediate depth frames, which in turn help refine the scene flow estimation.
-We derive data constraints from the high-rate camera images and enforce spatiotemporal regularization based on the shortest motion path and the isometric deformation assumption.
+However, the traditional methods for scene flow estimation require both color images and depth maps acquired at roughly the same frame rate and thus cannot be directly used for temporal upsampling.
+To address this problem, we formulate an optimization to estimate the scene flow and intermediate depth maps jointly; the estimated scene flow is used to guide the interpolation of intermediate depth maps, which in turn help refine the scene flow estimation.
+We derive data constraints from the high-frame-rate color images and enforce spatiotemporal regularization based on the shortest motion path and the locally rigid deformation assumption.

-We have tested our hybrid camera on various examples with fast motions of single or multiple objects and humans.
-In these challenging examples with non-rigid motions and topological changes, our method has clear advantages over purely tracking based method and the state of the art \cite{Dolson10cvpr}.
+We test our hybrid camera on various examples with quickly moving single or multiple objects and humans.
+In these challenging examples, which possess non-rigid motions and topology changes, our method has clear advantages over a tracking-based method and the state of the art~\cite{Dolson10cvpr}.
 We show that our joint optimization framework can be reduced for scene flow estimation.
-Compared to the state-of-the-art techniques~\cite{ScharsteinS03cvpr,sun2015cvpr,QuirogaBDC14eccv}, our method achieves comparable or even better performance on the MPI Sintel Dataset~\cite{Butler:ECCV:2012}, and is able to capture motions more accurately or more detailed for multiple real-world cases.
+Compared to the state-of-the-art scene flow methods~\cite{jaimez2015icra,sun2015cvpr,QuirogaBDC14eccv}, our method achieves comparable or even better performance on the MPI Sintel dataset~\cite{Butler:ECCV:2012} and Middlebury stereo dataset~\cite{scharstein2003high}.